 - a.
-Local jurisdictions shall inform project proponents of the requirements for notifying the FAA - b.
+Local jurisdictions shall inform project proponents of the requirements for notifying the FAA. - b.
 FAA review is required for any proposed structure more than 200 feet above the ground level of its site.
 All such proposals also shall be submitted to the ALUC for review regardless of where in the county the object would be located. - c.
 Any project submitted to the ALUC for airport land use compatibility review for reasons of height issues shall include a copy of FAR Part 77 notification to the FAA and the results of the FAA's analysis. - d.
-FAA notification shall not automatically trigger an airport compatibility review of a project by the ALUC, unless the general plan of the jurisdiction in which the project is located has not been deemed compatible with this ALUCP. - e.
+FAA notification shall not automatically trigger an airport compatibility review of a project by the ALUC, unless the project is part of a general or specific plan amendment. - e.
 Jurisdictions or project proponents are encouraged to utilize guidance for the evaluation of projects within a civil airport's imaginary surfaces contained in Appendix C (see Section 77.19).
 Should further assistance be required in determining the potential for a proposed structure to penetrate LVK's imaginary surfaces, please contact the ALUC staff person, or airport manager.